AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex1.md

 ## Identify the behavior you want to react to

-Go to your Platform Demo-website.
+Go to your Platform Demo website.

 You'll be redirected to the **Admin**-page